How to thrive as a single income family!

 The extra money that we have left after budgeting gets transferred to our savings account.
 This leaves us with paid bills, no unnecessary spending, and we know where every dollar of ours goes.

-Best of all this allows our savings continue to grow!
+Best of all, this allows our savings to continue to grow!